lee-hodg/fpghost.github.io/_posts/2020-12-10-jupyterhub-aws.md

 Jupyter lab is the more modern counterpart of the Jupyter notebook.
 If you would like to run this interface by default TLJH also has a [guide](https://tljh.jupyter.org/en/latest/howto/env/notebook-interfaces.html).

-After logging in with the admin user (or via SSH to the EC2 instance) open a new terminal and run
+After logging in with the admin user(or via SSH to the EC2 instance) open up a new terminal and run

 ```bash
 sudo tljh-config set user_environment.default_app jupyterlab